quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.md

 ⚠️ **Warning!**

-We recommend always setting the directory at the start of the python kernel and sticking to a single common data directory for all notebooks/experiments within your measurement setup/PC.
+We recommend always setting the directory at the start of the Python kernel and sticking to a single common data directory for all notebooks/experiments within your measurement setup/PC.

 The cell below sets a default data directory (`~/quantify-data` on Linux/macOS or